waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 Try to spam the network by violating the message rate limit i.e., sending more than one message per epoch.
-Your messages will be routed via test fleets that are running in rate-limited mode over the same content topic i.e., `/toy-chat/2/luzhou/proto`.
+Your messages will be routed via test fleets that are running in spam-protected mode over the same content topic i.e., `/toy-chat/2/luzhou/proto` as your chat client.
 Your samp activity will be detected by them and your message will not reach the rest of the chat clients.
 You can check this by running a second chat user and verifying that spam messages are filtered at the test fleets and not displayed.
 A sample test scenario is illustrated in the [Sample test output section](#sample-test-output).